DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-01-26-searching-by-location.md

 We could include standardised content about how placements work and explain that choosing a location comes later in the process.
 We can also include data about where a provider has placements if they have shared that information with us.

-To distinguish between provider-generated content and standardised guidance, we can use a box out device and link back to related content on Get Into Teaching.
+To distinguish between provider-generated content and standardised guidance, we can use a box out device and link back to related content on Get Into Teaching (GIT).
 By using Get Into Teaching brand colours, we can give a subtle nod back to that part of the user journey.

 ![Standardised guidance boxout.](standardised-guidance-school-placements.png "An example of standardised guidance about school placements.")